Venzory/Venzory/docs/archive/CORE_FLOWS_IMPROVEMENTS_SUMMARY.md

 ## Summary

-The core flows in Remcura V2 are now **production-ready for manual operations**.
+The core flows in Venzory are now **production-ready for manual operations**.
 All critical user actions have:

 ✅ Clear visual feedback (loading states, spinners)
 ✅ Confirmation dialogs for destructive actions